AU Business - Exchange Program at Pforzheim University

 This German as a Second Language Program is designed for undergraduate or graduate students.
 The course covers an intensive introduction period (two weeks before a semester starts) and an intensive course "German for beginners" offered during the semester.
 All participants will have to pass the final examination "Deutsch fuer den Beruf" of the Goethe institute; examinations are offered at Pforzheim.

 The German and English-taught Business study abroad program is designed for students motivated to complete one semester in Business Management at Pforzheim University.
-All Students will get a transcript of records and a certificate "International Management" within the European Credit Transfer System (ECTS), and will receive Auburn credit for al courses taken on this exchange program.
+All students will get a transcript of records and a certificate "International Management" within the European Credit Transfer System (ECTS), and will receive Auburn credit for all courses taken on this exchange program.
 Participants will have to fulfill all of the entrance requirements for admission, and will work with admissions processing handled by Pforzheim’s International Programs Office.

 For more detailed information about the Pforzheim Exchange Program and Application forms, please visit the Program Homepage (link can be found at the top of this brochure page) as well as the Pforzheim Exchange Students web pages and on the Pforzheim.Factsheet.2018.

 - Auburn University students at Sophomore standing or greater.

 - Students must have a minimum GPA of 2.25